This page includes affiliate links.

 The Rode NTG-3 is more durable, with better sound quality and less handling noise.
 But it only works with 48v phantom power through the XLR connector.
 This limits it to use with professional cameras, and recorders like the Tascam DR-60 (below).

-These microphones can be held above the action on an extending boom pole.
+These microphones can be held above the action on an extending boom pole, like this Rode one.
 This is the traditional way to record sound for a drama scene (you’ll need someone to hold the boom for you).

 For run-and-gun filming and blogging, the best option is an on-camera directional microphone.
 I use the Sennheiser MKE400.
 It has good sound quality, switchable audio output levels, a built-in windshield and a headphone socket.
 It comes with cables for connecting to a standard 3.5mm input (TRS) and a phone (TRRS), plus an effective furry wind gag.